An Introduction to Quantum Computing, Without the Physics: Black-box search: Grover's algorithm

 \subsection{Classical algorithm}

 Given the problem definition, classical search cannot do better than $O(2^n)$ operations.
-Indeed, any deterministic classical algorithm may need to explore all $2^n$ possible input values before finding $\ell$: given any deterministic classical algorithm, there exists a permutation $\pi$ of $\{0,\dots,2^n-1\}$ that represents the longest execution path (i.e., sequence of values at which $f$ is queried) of such algorithm.
-Then, if $\ell = \pi(2^n-1)$ the algorithm will require $O(2^n)$ queries to determine the answer, which is clearly the worst case.
+Indeed, any deterministic classical algorithm may need to explore all $2^n$ possible input values before finding $\v{\ell}$: given any deterministic classical algorithm, there exists a permutation $\pi$ of $\{0,1\}^n$ that represents the longest execution path (i.e., sequence of values at which $f$ is queried) of such algorithm.
+Then, if $\v{\ell} = \pi(\v{1})$ the algorithm will require $2^n$ queries to determine the answer, which is clearly the worst case.

-At the same time, a randomized algorithm requires $O(2^n)$ function calls to have at least a constant positive probability to determine $\ell$, and the expected number of function calls to determine the answer is $2^{n-1}$, i.e., the expected number of flips of a biased coin with probability of heads equal to $2^{-n}$ until we obtain the first heads.
+At the same time, a randomized algorithm requires $O(2^n)$ function calls to have at least a constant positive probability to determine $\v{\ell}$; the expected number of function calls to determine the answer is approximately $2^{n-1}$, i.e., the expected number of draws before we extract the black marble from an urn containing one black marble and $2^n-1$ white marbles (sampling without replacement; the corresponding distribution is known as the hypergeometric distribution).